yeokm1/yeokm1.github.io-hugo/content/post/2020/08/compare-fs2020-with-real-sg-flights/index.md

 {{< imgdisplay src="images/fs2020-sim-r21-downwind.jpg" width="700" >}}

-Seletar Runway 21 is a right traffic pattern but here the simulated ATC says join at left downwind.
+Seletar Runway 21 is actually right traffic pattern but here the simulated ATC says join left downwind.
+I ignore that ATC and do the right thing.

 ## Game Performance